jordyvanvorselen/blog/content/posts/do-repeat-yourself/index.md

 So some of them add a few positional parameters, others add parameters with default values and the last one even adds a few keyword arguments.

 The code is dryer than the Sahara at high noon, but the cycle goes on, and on, and on...

+What do you think about this?
+Let me know in the comments :point_down: